natepiano/bevy_brp_extras/README.md

 bevy_brp_extras = "0.1"
 ```

-Add the plugin to your Bevy app:
+Add the plugin to your Bevy app

 ```rust
 use bevy::prelude::*;